Life Insurance for SBA Loans

 It doesn’t matter what type of life insurance you use for the loans.

-You or your business will be the owner of the policy and you can name your business as the beneficiary.
+You or your business will be the policy owner and can name your business as the beneficiary.

-The assignment ensures that the bank is protected if you die, and it benefits you as the bank will only receive what they are owed, not the entire death benefit.
+The assignment protects the bank if you die and benefits you as the bank will only receive what they are owed, not the full death benefit.

-If you have multiple owners of the business, the SBA may require key person life insurance for all owners.
+If you have multiple business owners, the SBA may require key person life insurance for all owners.

 What should you do if the SBA waives the life insurance requirement?